rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 René criticizes my way of thinking and writing as theoretical and even dogmatic.
 He prefers gaining knowledge in an empirical way, e.g. by studying historical events.
 He notes *"each generation is obliged to reinvent everything, which produces a real sense of annoyance"* lamenting the fact that in his opinion new generations of anarchists did not learn enough about historic anarchism.
-For me, looking back at history can be interesting and a source of inspiration but I feel that our situation today is different from the situation 100 years ago and we need to adapt our ways of thinking to today's needs.
+Looking back at history can be interesting and a source of inspiration.
+However, for some cases that happened more than 50 years ago, I feel that our situation today is different and we need to adapt our ways of thinking to today's needs.

 Anarchism is not a dictum but a diverse collection of many currents evolving over time.
 I mostly support [Voline's idea](https://theanarchistlibrary.org/library/voline-synthesis-anarchist) of synthesis anarchism and I'm organized in a [synthesist anarchist federation](https://fda-ifa.org/).
-However, I would say that for educational purposes (new generations of anarchists enter the movement all the time), it still makes sense to clearly and constructively state and discuss the differences and pros and cons of different anarchist currents.
+I would say that for educational purposes (new generations of anarchists enter the movement all the time), it still makes sense to clearly and constructively state and discuss the differences and pros and cons of different anarchist currents.
-Not to be dogmatic about anarchist theory but to spark the discussion among anarchists about what want to achieve, as a step towards the transformation into anarchist societies.
+Not to be dogmatic about anarchist theory but to spark the discussion among anarchists about what we want to achieve, as a step towards the transformation into anarchist societies.
 This is usually the purpose of my texts.
-On the other hand, for practical purposes and organizing I agree that we should go the synthesist way of respectfully working together and not insisting on pure doctrine.
+For practical purposes and organizing, I agree that we should go the synthesist way of respectfully working together and not insisting on pure doctrine.

 On the question of how to learn about anarchism, I think we should acknowledge that it's good that various anarchists have various methods of thinking and gaining knowledge: while some get excited about people recounting their experiences of historical events, others like fiction (e.g. solarpunk) to spark their imagination,